Big Oil’s green makeover

 BP is adding this to a portfolio that includes a 50 percent ownership stake in European solar company Lightsource BP, which is developing projects.

 It’s just a start.
 The oil and gas company’s chief executive Bernard Looney, a drilling and production engineer, said on Aug.
-4 that it aims to boost spending on low carbon projects from $500 million a year currently to $5 billion a year by the end of the decade.
+4 that it aims to boost spending on low carbon projects from $500 million a year to $5 billion a year by the end of the decade.
 Even that larger figure, however, would be barely 40 percent of BP’s overall capital spending budget.

 The company has also said it would consider installing electric vehicle recharging stations at many of the more than 7,000 retail gasoline stations in the United States.
 The company has already purchased Britain’s largest electric vehicle charging network and another network in China.
 And it plans to help cities and utilities buy packages of renewable energy and storage.